If you decided on a gas BBQ smoker or leaning towards one, then your next decision will be; go for propane or natural gas?

 - Propane also creates lower greenhouse gas and produces water vapour and carbon dioxide, which are both found naturally in the environment.

-Propane Barbecue Disadvantages
+Propane Barbecue Cons

 - Propane is more expensive than natural gas because it has to be transferred and stored.